 In 1976, Louise realized that the parents of the children at the school needed an occasional break from the great responsibilities that they faced in assisting their child maximize their development.
 She further realized that in order to be capable to maintain their focus, they needed to reenergize themselves by going into the community without their child.
 So she discussed her concerns with State officials and assisted in the development of the State In-Home Respite Care program.

 In 2001, Good Shepherd Center expanded its mission to include serving children without developmental disabilities.
-Through our Tots Together Pre-school for 2-year olds, children with and without disabilities enjoy a fun learning environment in the classroom.
-This program ended in 2006 when the State decided to move Early Intervention serves from Center based to the child’s home.
+Through our Tots Together Pre-school for 2 year olds, children with and without disabilities enjoy a fun learning environment in the classroom.

 In 2002, the agency entered into a collaborative effort with a group called I-CARE (Illinoisans for the Cure of Autism through Research & Education) to augment our Family Resource Center with resources for families of children within the Autistic Spectrum.
 Through this Resource Center we provide books, articles, tapes, and seminar information regarding typical child development and disability concerns.
 This Resource Center, unlike any other on the south side of Chicago provides families with the opportunity to make 1 phone call to access any needed service or gather information that will best serve their child.

 In 2008, we initiated the provision of our Parent Institute Day event.
 This event was developed to provide parents; childcare workers and educators with needed educational and support information that targets topical issues regarding children with and without developmental disabilities.
 The goal of the program is to assist caregivers in becoming more aware of current issues and raise their confidence in their ability to face these challenges.
-As the largest bi-lingual conference in the Chicago area, we provide sessions in English and Spanish, as well as exhibitors and sponsors that present goods and services to support the needs of children.
+We provide up to 25 sessions for our English speaking audience and 15 sessions for our Spanish speaking audience, as well as exhibitors and sponsors that present goods and services to support the needs of children.
 In 2012 we changed the name of this conference to Strong Children ~ Strong Communities as the conference has grown to include Educators, and Child Care professionals so we wanted a name that better described the service we were offering.

-Also, in 2012, we began a collaborative pilot project with St. Xavier University, Illinois Action for Children, and Penny Lane Child Care to open Day Care slots for special needs children at the two Penny Lane Schools (Chicago Ridge & Oak Lawn).
+Also in 2012, we began two new collaborative pilot projects.
+The first is the opening of a pre-school classroom for children ages 2 to 4, at the 1st Presbyterian of Chicago Heights Church Pre-School that meets each child’s needs through purposeful-play to improve developmental abilities.
+The second project is in collaboration with St. Xavier University, Illinois Action for Children, and Penny Lane Child Care to open Day Care slots for special needs children at the two Penny Lane Schools (Chicago Ridge & Oak Lawn).
 This classroom was developed with the needs of these children in mind including the layout, use of lighting, age appropriate equipment and computers.
 At intake, the child will be evaluated to establish an individualized program is developed and over time they will be integrated into the Centers mainstream classrooms in a fashion that will ensure success.
-This project was developed to assist parents of children with special needs secure high-quality child-care services.
-In coming years, we hope to replicate both services in sites throughout the south suburbs
+This project was developed to assist parents of children with special needs secure high quality child care services.
+In coming years we hope to replicate both services in sites throughout the south suburbs

-We are proud to have served children and families in the south suburbs since 1963.
-We have accomplished quite a bit thus far in our past and anxiously look forward to many more years of making a positive difference in the lives of the families we serve.
+This year Good Shepherd Center shall celebrate our 50th year of providing services for children and families.
+We are very proud of the work that we have accomplished thus far and anxiously look forward to many more years of making a positive difference in the lives of the families we serve.